fobos — the FoBiS makefile

 [features]

-default = mpi ; active when none are explicitly requested
+default = release mpi ; active when none are explicitly requested

 mpi = -DUSE_MPI